joaofsds/joaofsds/README.md

 🪐 Hello, World!
-My name is João Santos and I'm starting my studies with focus on front-end development (HTML, CSS and JS).

-Currently working as Product Owner on agile teams.
+I work as Product Owner on agile teams and on the free time, I try to learn more about the development process with emphasis at Front-end using the Angular framework.

 <!---
 joaofsds/joaofsds is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.